-For students learning English, ESL benchmarks or the EAL Benchmark 2.0 assess are the language Proficiency Assessments that measure English abilities in four areas: listening, speaking, reading and writing.
+For students learning English, EAL Proficiency Assessments measure English abilities in four areas: listening, speaking, reading and writing.
 Teachers use a variety of tools each year to help them plan lessons and communicate with you about your child's progress in learning English.